 Land is important to many of the world's poor countries because of the predominance of agriculture in the economy.
-Secure land through secure property rights have been empirically shown to positively affect investment and economic growth5.
+Secure land through secure property rights have been empirically shown to positively affect investment and economic growth.
 Studies in different parts of the world show a positive correlation between secured land title with increased agricultural investments and outputs (Jacoby / Li / Rozelle 2002; Besley 1995; Feder 1988).
 Freeman / Lindauer (1999) even stress that "there is no single recipe for achieving economic growth, but there is one way to prevent growth: through instability and the absence of property rights."
 Among the many inquiries about property rights that have been conducted through the years, the absence of property rights as a symptom of poor institutions and the cultural and institutional grounds for women's lack of land ownership emerged as one of the most widely researched and promising areas for reform.
-This was the academic world's response to the recognition of the significance of institutions in social analysis and to the recognition of the economic and social importance of women.
+This was the academic world's response to the recognition of the significance of women.